-The Organization is exempt from federal income taxes under Section 501(a) of the IRC as an organization described in IRC Section 501(c)(3), except to the extent it has unrelated business income.
+The Organization is exempt from federal income taxes under Section 501(a) of the Internal Revenue Code (IRC) as an organization described in IRC Section 501(c)(3), except to the extent it has unrelated business income.
 In addition, the Organization has been determined by the Internal Revenue Service (IRS) not to be a private foundation within the meaning of Section 509(a) of the IRC.
-For the period from April 1, 2022 to December 31, 2022, the Organization had no unrelated business income.
+For the year ended December 31, 2023, the Organization had no unrelated business income.
 Accordingly, no provision for income taxes has been provided in the accompanying financial statements.

 GAAP requires the evaluation of tax positions taken in the course of preparing the Organization's tax return and recognition of a tax liability (or asset) if the Organization has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-Management has analyzed the tax positions taken by the Organization, and has concluded that as of December 31, 2022, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Management has analyzed the tax positions taken by the Organization, and has concluded that as of December 31, 2023, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.